Emmanuel687/Modal-View/readme.md

 Emmanuel Koech

 # Description
-This is a simple modal view built with javascript.
+This is a simple modal view built with javascript DOM.
 Click Events and key Events are Used.